jfallmann/diffTF_Fork/docs/chapter2.rst

     Segmentation fault
     ...

+  .. note:: This particular message may also be related to an incompatibility of the *DiffBind* and *DESeq2* libraries.
+See the changelog for details, as this has been addressed in version 1.1.5.

-  This unfortunate message points to a problem with your R and R libraries installation and has per se nothing to do with *diffTF*.
-At least one of the installed libraries has an issue.
-We advise to reinstall *Bioconductor* in such a case, and ask someone who is experienced with this to help you.
-Unfortunately, this issue is so general that we cannot provide any specific solutions as this type of error is very general.
+  More generally, however, such messages point to a problem with your R and R libraries installation and have per se nothing to do with *diffTF*.
+In such cases, we advise to reinstall the latest version of *Bioconductor* and ask someone who is experienced with this to help you.
+Unfortunately, this issue is so general that we cannot provide any specific solutions.
 To troubleshoot and identify exactly which library or function causes this, you may run the R script that failed in debug mode and go through it line by line.
 See the next section for more details.

 Fixing the error